leehuk/factorio-tnfp/README.md

 &nbsp;
 ![TNfP Rail Tool Stop](https://leehuk.github.io/factorio-tnfp/docs/images/tnfp-screenshot-railtool-station.jpg)

 The rail tool works from both the standard player view and the map view.

-When on board a train the rail tool can be used from the map view to create a temporary stop against the selected rail segment and send the train there.
-In TNfP mode the rail tool can also call a train to the temporary stop to pick the player up and trigger the station selection dialog for onward travel.
+* When onboard a train, in either QoL Mode or TNfP mode this sends the train to the new temporary stop and waits for the player to exit the train, before resuming its previous schedule.
+* In TNfP Mode dispatches a TNfP train to that temporary stop to pickup the player.

 When using the rail tool from on board a train the trains wait condition will be the player exiting the train, at which point it will resume its original schedule.